Velocidex/velociraptor-web/content/docs/artifacts/misc/_index.md

     default: C:\Users\**
     description: Use a glob to define the files that will be searched.

+  - name: Accessor
+    default: auto
+    description: The accessor to use

-  - name: Keywords
+  - name: YaraRule
     default:
-    description: A comma delimited list of strings to search for.
+    description: A yara rule to search for matching files.

-  - name: Use_Raw_NTFS
-    default: N
-    type: bool

   - name: Upload_File
     default: N